 The Öko-Institut was still very much a group of outsiders, but the tide was turning.
 The German Greens had proposed a nuclear phase-out in 1984 in the Bundestag.
 In August 1986 – four months after Chernobyl – the Social Democrats followed suit with their own call for a “safe energy supply without nuclear power.”
 In 2000, these two parties would come together to design the first official phase-out.

 The book came out of the Öko-Institut’s Regional Energy Concepts working group, which the preface calls a good example of “how engaged, critical people come together of their own accord to step up the Energiewende.”
 Outsiders were needed.
 The authors complained that experts from the energy sector belittled such calculations from “hobby energy politicians.”
 The book quotes utility umbrella group VDEW (predecessor of today’s BDEW): “The level of public concern [after Chernobyl] might lead one to believe that Chernobyl is in Germany, not the Soviet Union.”
 On this issue, the Öko-Institut prevailed.
-A few weeks after Fukushima, the BDEW did not remind Germans that Fukushima is in Japan, but instead called for a “fast and complete nuclear phase-out” (text in German).
+A few weeks after Fukushima, the BDEW did not remind Germans that Fukushima is in Japan, but instead called for a “fast and complete nuclear phase-out”.

 Nuclear power clearly not needed